alexholmes/blog/_posts/2012-08-16-full-jekyll-VM-setup.markdown

   -- centos
 ---

-This blog is a bunch of HTML created by [jekyll](https://github.com/mojombo/jekyll).
-I'm hosting it on a VM, and this post is the sequence of steps that I used to setup the blog on my VM from scratch.
+This blog is a bunch of HTML created by [Jekyll](https://github.com/mojombo/jekyll).
+I have a CentOS virtual machine running a cron-driven script which performs the following steps:

+1. Updates my blog Jekyll source from GitHub.
+2. Uses Jekyll to generate the HTML for the blog.

+I'm using the ngix HTTP server to then serve-up the static HTML.
+It's very simple to get the VM setup, and this blog post documents how I did it, mostly so that I can easily rebuild the VM.
-The instructions that follow were executed on a CentOS 6 VM.
+The instructions that follow presume that you have a new virtual machine running CentOS 6.

 ## Create a user and setup ssh